Quite a Catch

 The ship was much nicer and cared about the crew, strikingly different than other pirate crews, which Felicity found out firsthand when speaking with the cook, Bertran, while enjoying a fresh breakfast.
 Felicity felt that the crew was a bit too happy but found nothing of concern.

-Meanwhile, Molly gambled and met a member of the crew, Mynor, after explaining the basic tenents of poison usage.
+Meanwhile, Molly gambled and met a member of the crew, Mynor, after explaining the basic tenets of poison usage.
 The party only gleaned the cargo was illicit as well as ship decorations.
 In order to pass time, Molly decided to try her hand at fishing, and, miraculously, caught a large swordfish, bluefin tuna, and other small catches, which Felicity and the crew greatly enjoyed.
 When Molly cleaned the animals, Bertran showed her how to gut and scale the fish correctly.
-The party takes 60 pounds of dried fish for rations.
+The party took 60 pounds of dried fish for rations.

 The target was sighted and was a merchant ship from the Eastern Trade Bloc; a battle ensued and resulted in Felicity recovering a few decorations from her stolen ship, the Ruby Renegade, as well as the cargo they were hired to obtain, which was within locked crates.
 The merchant ship burned and subsequently sunk.